neighborhoods/Prefab/protean/PHP-Language.md

 # Typed Arrays
 PHP 7 still does not have language support for typed collections of objects.
 We have created the ability to have Typed Arrays of any arbitrary object.
 See the `prefab` repository for code generation specifics.
 * Typed Arrays MUST be code generated.
-* Typed Arrays MUST be used to pass object collections between public interfaces.
+* Typed Arrays SHOULD be used to pass object collections between public interfaces.
 * Typed Arrays SHOULD also be used for internal storage and access inside an actor.

 # Aware Traits